-The potential for an appearance of impropriety is not limited to matters in which the County and the Village are adversaries.
-The DCA must ensure that the Village will neither receive nor appear to receive an unwarranted County benefit as a result of her concurrent service as a DCA and as a village prosecutor.
-She must recuse herself from acting in her official capacity on any matter affecting the Village.
+The potential for an appearance of impropriety is not limited to matters in which the County and village or school district served by the Program Coordinator are adversaries.
+The Program Coordinator must ensure that the village or school district will neither receive nor appear to receive an unwarranted County benefit as a result of his concurrent service as a Program Coordinator and as an elected official.
+He must recuse himself from acting in his official capacity on any matter affecting a village or school district that he serves.

-Having concluded for the reasons set forth above that serving as a village prosecutor would not involve duties that are inherently incompatible with the official duties of the DCA, and noting that the DCA will recuse himself in any matter affecting the Village, a reasonable person would not conclude that the DCA's concurrent service as a village prosecutor would tend to undermine public confidence in County government or create a prohibited appearance of impropriety under common law principles, particularly in view of the duties owed by the DCA pursuant to the Code of Ethics and New York Rules of Professional Conduct.
+Having concluded for the reasons set forth above that serving as an elected village or school district official would not involve duties that are inherently incompatible with the official duties of the Program Coordinator, and noting that the Program Coordinator will recuse himself in any matter affecting a village or school district that he serves, a reasonable person would not conclude that the Program Coordinator's concurrent service as an elected mayor or trustee for a village within the County, or as an elected school board member for a school district within the County would tend to undermine public confidence in County government or create a prohibited appearance of impropriety under common law principles.